endoflife-date/endoflife.date/products/openzfs.md

 ---

 > [OpenZFS](https://openzfs.github.io/openzfs-docs/) is an open-source storage platform that encompasses the functionality of traditional filesystems and volume manager.
-It includes protection against data corruption, support for high storage capacities, efficient data compression, snapshots and copy-on-write clones, continuous integrity checking and automatic repair, encryption, remote replication with ZFS send and receive, and RAID-Z. [With plans to support for macOS in the future](https://github.com/openzfs/zfs/pull/12110).
+It includes protection against data corruption, support for high storage capacities, efficient data compression, snapshots and copy-on-write clones, continuous integrity checking and automatic repair, encryption, remote replication with ZFS send and receive, and RAID-Z. [With plans to support macOS in the future](https://github.com/openzfs/zfs/pull/12110).

 ## Release branches